SebastianUA/lambda-s3-elastisearch/README.md

 To use this python script as AWS Lambda, you must add the next environment variables inside AWS Lambda:

 - aws_s3_bucket_name - Set AWS S3 bucket name where the CSV files will be located.
+- elasticsearch_url -  Set the URL where the ElasticSearch located is.
+For Ex: "localhost:9200".
 - aws_boto3_client - Set client for boto3.
 - aws_region - Set the region for AWS usage.
 - aws_profile_name - The name of a profile to use.
 It can be skipped if planned to use the AWS IAM role with session parameters (parameters below).